dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 *DiceKeys Hardware fields* apply to keys seeded with a DiceKeys.

-*DiceKeys API fields* apply to keys generated through the DiceKeys API, which calls uses the DiceKeys app to generate keys and often to perform cryptographic operations.
+*Authentication and Authorization Requirements* apply to keys generated through the DiceKeys API, which calls uses the DiceKeys app to generate keys and often to perform cryptographic operations.
 The DiceKeys app protects the keys so that other applications are not able to see the raw DiceKey, and these options specify which applications are allowed to generate keys and what they are allowed to do with them.